 As an example, the switching of resolution can be set to every Nth picture, where the first N pictures are encoded in a first resolution using a first QP offset for luma and a first QP offset for chroma, followed by N pictures encoded in a second resolution using a second QP offset for luma and a second QP offset for chroma, then N pictures encoded in a third resolution using a third QP offset for luma and a third QP offset for chroma, and finally N pictures encoded in a fourth resolution with a fourth QP offset for luma and a fourth QP offset for chroma.
 This order of resolutions and QP offset settings repeats until the end of the sequence.

 RPR functionality testing can be enabled by setting the encoder configuration parameter RPRFunctionalityTesting to 1.

+GOP-based RPR encoder control

+Depending on the spatial characteristics and which quantization parameter (QP) is used it can be beneficial to encode pictures in full resolution or in one of the following reduced resolutions 1/2, 2/3 or 4/5 both horizontally and vertically.
+The encoding resolution is determined by the re-scaling performance of the first picture in each GOP and the base QP.
+The selected resolution is then used for all pictures in the GOP.
+The QP used for encoding pictures in lower resolutions is reduced by 6 for 1/2, 4 for 2/3 and 2 for 4/5.
+The chroma QP is adjusted by the chroma QP slice offsets to have same change in QP as for luma to maintain the same relative ratios of bits for luma and chroma.
+The method is disabled by default but can be enabled by setting the encoder configuration parameter GOPBasedRPR to 1.

+Downscaling of input pictures for reduced resolution coding in RPR

+The VTM reference encoder includes functionality for downsampling specific input pictures with downsampling scaling ratios greater than 1 and less than or equal to 2, through the config parameters ScalingRatioHor and ScalingRatioVer.
+As shown in Table 6-7, depending on the specific scaling ratio x, one out of four downsampling filter sets is used to generate the downsampled pictures.